hikarubw/claude-code-oauth/README.md

-# Claude Auth CLI
+# Claude Action Auth

-> Simple authentication setup tool for Claude Code GitHub integration
+> Simple authentication setup tool for Claude Code Action on GitHub

-A streamlined CLI tool that configures authentication (OAuth or API Key) for Claude Code to interact with your GitHub repositories through Issues and Pull Requests.
+A streamlined CLI tool that configures authentication (OAuth or API Key) for Claude Code Action to interact with your GitHub repositories through Issues and Pull Requests.

 ## Features